Skip to content

 With the importmap defined for both runtime and build-time environments, you can now import the required files from these packages into your product list page block as described in the next step.

-The code below shows how to register the product discovery component, configure place holders and translation files, as well as configuring GraphQL endpoint and header settings.
-You can add these functions as a script to your website and import the script on blocks where product discovery components are rendered.
+The code below shows how to register the Product Discovery drop-in, configure placeholders and translation files, and set GraphQL endpoint and headers.
+You can add these functions as a script to your website and import them on blocks where Product Discovery components are rendered.

 import { initializers } from '@dropins/tools/initializer.js';